 Then a neighbor, who caught wind of what we were doing, purposefully raised the stakes in candy giving.
 This guy started giving out the more massive, King-Sized candy bars.
 Hershey’s too.

 We started hearing comments from kids, once seeing our now inferior candy that, “Mr. So-and-so gives out King-sized!”

 Freakin’ candy wars had busted out on our street.

 I cried, “uncle!”
 I couldn’t keep up with the Joneses (Halloween-style).
 We stayed with the standard full-sized.
 A couple of other families came on the full-sized train, too.
 We weren’t the fantastic house anymore.

 Come to think of it, not sure we were, ever.

-So this year, for the 15th year in a row, we’ll be giving out full-sized Hershey Bars, again.
+So this year, for the 15th year in a row, we’ll be giving out full-sized Hershey Bars again.
 The kids love them.

-Now hopefully that kid dressed as Drake from Fortnight isn’t thinking as he walks away from your house, “Hershey’s?
+Hopefully, that kid dressed as Drake from Fortnight isn’t thinking as he walks away from your house, “Hershey’s?
 Are you kidding me?”